Interior rendering in Enscape and SketchUp

 Enscape comes with its own Material Library and Material Editor.
 Here you can find a range of ready-to-use materials and maps.
 You can also import your own materials and easily replace them.

-Open the Enscape Material Editor by clicking the checkered sphere icon in the Enscape toolbar or by going into SketchUp > Extensions > Enscape Materials.
+Open the Enscape Material Editor by clicking the checkered sphere icon in the Enscape toolbar or by going to Extensions > Enscape > Enscape Material Editor.

 You will see a window showing the selected material on the right and a list of all of your materials in your project on the left.
 Notice that the Enscape Material Editor accesses the same materials as SketchUp, and Enscape adds some information and functionalities.